AudreyBurki/Funded-research-projects/index.md

 ## Past projects

 ### Production-perception link
-In this project, funded by the Swiss National Science Foundation (2015-2016, "All speakers are listeners, and vice versa: On the interface between production and comprehension processes" 119’562 CHF) we examine the representations involved in producing and perceiving speech at the phonological and phonetic encoding levels.
+In this project, funded by the Swiss National Science Foundation (2015-2016, "All speakers are listeners, and vice versa: On the interface between production and comprehension processes" 119’562 CHF) we examined the representations involved in producing and perceiving speech at the phonological and phonetic encoding levels.